coolchigi/bedrock-knowledge-base/README.md

-# Building a knowledge base with Amazon Bedrock
+# Building a Knowledge Base with Amazon Bedrock

 ## Table of Contents